lapd87/euro-calc/README.md

 ## ⚙️ How It Works

 - 🔧 Built with HTML/CSS/JavaScript
-- 🔁 Uses a fixed BGN→EUR conversion rate
+- 🔁 Uses a fixed BGN→EUR conversion rate of 1.95583
 - ❌ No popup alerts — error messages appear directly in the interface
 - 📦 Fully offline — no data connection needed, no permissions required